 So in a communication system, we can say that an analog signal represents some sort of information that has been impressed on the system, usually by an alternating current waveform.

-Going back to the clock example, in a digital clock, there is a crystal square wave oscillator running at 32768 times a second.
-If we use digital dividers to divide by two for 15 times, we get 1Hz or a one-second tick.
-This tick gets counted in multiples of 60 to give us minutes and hours.
-These units are then multiplexed onto LED or LCD displays to give us our conventional digital clock.
+Going back to the clock example, in a digital clock there is a crystal square wave oscillator running at 32,768 Hz.
+We can use a digital divider to divide this frequency by two to get 16,384 Hz.
+If we do this a total of 15 times, the output frequency of the oscillator will be 1 Hz, or once per second.
+These ticks get counted in multiples of 60 to give us minutes and hours.
+These values are then sent to an LCD display to show the time.

 Binary words are made up of a sequence of ones and zeros sent one after the other.
 The word size is typically 8 bits long but can be larger.
 A group of bits can be called a byte and half a byte is called a nibble.
 Some additional bits will be added to enable error checking such as parity.
 The words may be grouped into packets with destination addresses, for example, in networking and the Internet.